Max-Derner/pet-diary/README_DIR/SET_UP_README.md

 For Linux users you can install it with the following `sudo apt update && sudo apt install python3 -y`
 That command will first update your known packages, and if successful will then install Python 3 and bypass the user input of having to confirm this is the package you want.

-To set up the virtual environment type `python3 -m venv pet-diary-venv`
+To set up the virtual environment see the [pdt entry in the Project Structure section](./PROJECT_STRUCTURE_README.md#pdt) of the READMEs
-You can now activate your venv by typing `. ./pet-diary-venv/bin/activate`
-You will want to do this when running any of the Python files.
-If this is your first time setting up the venv, you will need to install the requirements too.
-To do this, run `pip install -r requirements.txt`
-To deactivate the venv simply type `deactivate`